syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion Picker control for Xamarin.iOS
-description: A quick tour to initial users on Syncfusion Picker control for Xamarin.iOS platform.
+description: This section will explain about how to create a simple sample using Syncfusion Picker control for Xamarin.iOS platform.
-platform: Xamarin
+platform: Xamarin.iOS
 control: Picker
 documentation: ug
 ---

 # Getting Started